Jose-MPM/Notes/Courses/English V/English Topics.md

             + bad → worst
                 - In my opinion, she is the best actress in Hollywood.
             + far → the furthest

-            + Also note the irregular comparative and superlative forms of the quantifiers little, much and many:
+            + Also[olso] note the irregular comparative and superlative forms of the quantifiers little, much and many:

-                + little → the least
+                - little → the least
-                + much **→** the most+
+                - much **→** the most+
-                + many → the most
+                - many → the most

         7. Two-syllable adjectives ending in "er","le" or "ow" we usually add -est.
             + clever-cleverest[inteligente, habil, astuto]
                 - Luis is the cleverest person that I've ever met.
             + gentle-gentlest[suave,tierno]
-            + narrow-narrowes[estrecho]
+            + narrow-narrowest[estrecho-más estrecho]

     - SUPERLATIVES AND PRESENT PERFECT WITH EVER.
         + What´s the tallest building that you have ever visited ?
         + What´s the most delicious dish that you have ever tasted ?

         The Present Perfect is used in two ways:

         1. Experiences and finished actions: Remember that we do not use a specific time.
-        2. Unfinished actions: Things that started in the past but are not finished.
+        2. Unfinished[onfinishd] actions: Things that started in the past but are not finished.

         We can combine the present perfect with superlative sentences to talk about both experiences and unfinished actions: [▪] We can also switch the order of the sentence.
         - Batman is the best movie that I have seen → The best movie that I have seen is Batman.